victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ### `$valid`
 - Type: `readonly boolean`

-Indicates the state of validation for this validator
+Indicates the state of validation for this validator.

 ### `$pending`
 - Type: `readonly boolean`

 If the rule is async, indicates if it's currently pending.
-Always false if it's synchronous.
+Always `false` if it's synchronous.

 ### `$message`
 - Type: `readonly string | string[]`

-Returns the current rule computed error message or messages
+Returns the computed error message or messages for the current rule.

 ### `$active`
 - Type: `readonly boolean`

-Indicated whether or not the rule is enabled (for rules like `requiredIf`)
+Indicates whether or not the rule is enabled (for rules like `requiredIf`)

 ### `$type`
 - Type: `readonly string`

-The rule type name
+The name of the rule type.

 ### `$validator`
 - Type: `readonly (value, ...metadata) => boolean | {$valid: true, [x:string]: any}`

-Returns the original rule validator function
+Returns the original rule validator function.

 ### `$path`
 - Type: `readonly string[]`